codebar/tutorials/sql/lesson4/tutorial.md

 ## Write the following queries

-Open this fiddle that will have the data already loaded: https://sqliteonline.com/#fiddle-5bc61b9572968o2ajnbzhjy6
+Open this fiddle that will have the data already loaded: https://sqliteonline.com/#fiddle-5bd0543f72a31o2ajnn2b4ij
-* L4.1 Update the age of the student named Liam.
+* L4.1 Update the age of the student named Luis Marco Polo.
 * L4.2 Increase by 1 the age of all the students who were born in Italy.
-* L4.3 Set all last names to uppercase.
+* L4.3 Set all names to lowercase.
 * L4.4 Insert a new student.
 * L4.5 Delete the record you just inserted.
 * L4.6 Delete the students with no children.